microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

     enabling all other profiles to also be accessible.
   - The "name" of these entries will simply be the name of the profile
   - The "icon" of these entries will simply be the profile's icon
+  - This won't include any profiles that have been included via `match` entries.

 The "default" new tab menu could be imagined as the following blob of json: